 Legislative and regulatory proposals have been made to expand post-approval requirements and restrict sales and promotional activities for biotechnology products.
-We cannot be sure whether additional legislative changes will be enacted, or whether FDA regulations, guidance or interpretations will be changed, or what the impact of such changes on the marketing approvals of palazestrant, OP-3136 or any future product candidates we may develop, if any, may be.
+We cannot be sure whether additional legislative changes will be enacted, or whether FDA regulations, guidance or interpretations will be changed, or what the impact of such changes on the marketing approvals of palazestrant, OP-3136 or any future product candidates we may develop, if any, may be, particularly in light of the upcoming U.S. Presidential and Congressional elections.